 Notes on the data: Education

-Participation in vocational education and training - Aboriginal/ non-Indigenous/ total population, 2017
+Participation in vocational education and training - Aboriginal and total population, 2020

 Policy context: Vocational education and training (VET) refers to post-compulsory education and training (excluding degree and higher level programs delivered by further education institutions) which provides people with occupational or work-related knowledge and skills .
 VET also includes programs which provide the basis for subsequent vocational programs.
 VET qualifications include certificates, diplomas, trade certificates, traineeships and other qualifications awarded by Technical and Further Education (TAFE) colleges and other training providers .
 VET programs may be government-funded, or delivered on a fee-for-service basis by public or private providers.
 For school-aged participants, VET programs offer industry-specific skills and pathways to further study and initial employment opportunities .

-Participation in VET programs is higher among the Indigenous population than the non-Indigenous population.
+Participation in VET programs is higher among the Indigenous population than the non-Indigenous population, an age-standardised rate of 16.4 (Indigenous) and 13.6 (non-Indigenous) persons per 100 population, respectively, with a total population participation of 20.1 persons per 100 population.
 For many younger Indigenous Australians, VET is principally an alternative to schooling as a means for continuing education and training, while for younger non-Indigenous Australians, it complements twelve years of schooling .

 - Naidu R, Stanwick J, Frazer K. Glossary of VET, National Centre for Vocational Education Research (NCVER), Adelaide.
 2013.